 - “Is the site marked?”

-Furthermore, the checklist will typically include a stipulation that all surgeons performing the procedure take a ‘time out’ prior to the operation, which gives them time to verify that they are performing the correct procedure on the correct patient.
+In addition, the checklist will typically include a stipulation that all surgeons performing the procedure take a ‘time out’ prior to the operation, which gives them time to verify that they are performing the correct procedure on the correct patient.
+The patient, if able, should confirm the site is the proper one, and the site needs to be marked with indelible ink that can’t be rubbed off or transferred.
+The mark also needs to be made by the surgeon and confirmed by the patient.

 Your Advocates In Medical Malpractice Cases

-At the Badgley Law Group, our commitment to our clients has earned us high ratings as a law firm that provides first-rate service in areas that include medical malpractice.
+At the Badgley Law Group, our commitment to our clients has earned us high ratings as a law firm that provides first-rate service in areas that include medical malpractice due to factors including wrong site surgery.

 If you or someone you love has suffered injuries due to a doctor’s negligence, please call us at 407-781-0420 for a free legal consultation.
 Our founding principles are experience, integrity and excellence, all the characteristics of a winning team.